matrix-org/matrix-appservice-bridge/README.md

 ## Components
 The bridge is formed around "components".
 You can pick and choose which components you use, though some components depend upon other components.
 All components operate on data models defined in the bridge.
-You directly construct components: the bridge exposes the class constructor.
+You can directly construct components: the bridge exposes the class constructor.

+### `BridgeStore`
+Provides basic document store (key-value) CRUD operations.

 ### `UserBridgeStore`
 Provides storage for matrix and jungle users.
 Provides CRUD operations and